afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 #### TheView
 This is a simple SwiftUI View, with a text and a button.
 It owns our ViewModel and subscribes to it.
 It displays the ViewModel's *displayData* value as a Text whenever the data changes.

-When you tap the button, it calls the generate() method in the ViewModel, that does the same in the Model, and then Combine does the rest.
+When you tap the button, it calls the generate() method in the ViewModel.
+The ViewModel calls the same method in our Model and Combine takes cares of publishing the changes.

 ### And Where is the Protocol?
 As you can see, everything works, but let's say that instead of instantiating AnimalGenerator in our ViewModel, we want to use a Protocol as a blueprint for different models, depending on what type of content we want to generate and display in the View.